Shakira: 2010–2014: "Waka Waka", Sale el Sol and Shakira

-On 9 November 2011, Shakira was honored as Latin Recording Academy Person of the Year for her artistic achievements and philanthropic undertakings; she was the youngest of the musicians who had had received this distinction.
-At the Mandalay Bay Events Center in Las Vegas, she was showered with expressions of praise and numerous artists performed versions of her songs.
-She herself sang a cover of Joe Arroyo's "En Barranquilla Me Quedo", as a tribute to the singer who had died earlier that year.
-In early 2012, Shakira signed to Roc Nation as her management for the upcoming studio album.
-She collaborated with rapper Pitbull for the song "Get It Started", which was slated to be the lead single from his 2012 album Global Warming.
+On 9 November 2011, Shakira was honored as Latin Recording Academy Person of the Year for her artistic achievements and philanthropic undertakings; she was the youngest of the musicians who had received this distinction.
+At the event, she performed a cover of Joe Arroyo's "En Barranquilla Me Quedo", as a tribute to the singer who had died earlier that year.
+In early 2012, Shakira signed to Roc Nation.
+She collaborated with rapper Pitbull for the song "Get It Started", a single from his 2012 album Global Warming.
 The single was released in June 2012.
 In September 2012, it was announced that Shakira and Usher would replace in March 2013 Christina Aguilera and CeeLo Green as coaches for the fourth season of the U.S. TV show The Voice.
-Shakira served also on the sixth season of the vocal competition series.
+Shakira also served on the sixth season of the series.
 In January 2013, Ivete Sangalo released "Dançando", a single featuring Shakira, off Sangalo's album Real Fantasia.
-In February 2013, Draco Rosa released "Blanca Mujer", a duet he sang with Shakira as a promotional single for his album Vida.
+In February 2013, Draco Rosa released "Blanca Mujer", a duet with Shakira as a promotional single for his album Vida.

 Shakira originally intended to release a new album in 2012, but plans to release a single and video were postponed due to her pregnancy.
 In December 2013 it was announced that Shakira's new single, "Can't Remember to Forget You", a duet with Rihanna, would be issued in January 2014.
 Shakira, the artist's self-titled tenth studio album, produced by her, was released in March 2014.
 Commercially, the album debuted at number two on the U.S. Billboard 200 chart with first-week sales of 85,000 copies.
-Because of that, Shakira became the singer's highest-charting album on Billboard 200, although it also had her lowest first-week sales figure for an English-language album.
+Shakira became the singer's highest-charting album on Billboard 200, although it also had her lowest first-week sales figure for an English-language album.
 The album spawned three singles.
 After releasing "Can't Remember to Forget You" and "Empire", RCA chose "Dare (La La La)" as the third single.
 The song "Medicine" was released as a promotional single off the album.
-The World Cup version of "Dare (La La La)", featuring Brazilian musician Carlinhos Brown, was also officially released.
 On 13 July 2014, Shakira performed "La La La (Brazil 2014)" with Carlinhos Brown at the 2014 FIFA World Cup closing ceremony at the Maracanã Stadium in Rio de Janeiro.
-It was her third consecutive appearance at a FIFA World Cup.